 3. $2 Lav Mic

 So went out and got some no brand, pack of 3, cheap lav microphones.
 I had low expectations, I mean they were about $2 bucks each, but I was impressed.
 These are more sensitive than the ATRs, but I had issues finding the perfect external mic sensitivity setting on the ux560: medium was too high, low too low.
 The sound was okay, better than I expected.
 Everything was made from plastic and the cord is very flimsy.
 Had a really hard time getting the mic to stay attached – the plastic clip on mics don’t have enough grip.
 Do I expect them to last?
 Nope.
 But if you are a cheapo and willing to take the risk, these might be good enough to record a couple of interviews or as back up clip on microphones…but if they fail on you, you were warned.
-Click here to find the current price on Amazon.
+Buy now on Amazon.

 That’s it for this post.
 I hope that you’ve found it useful and that you see something you like in my recommendations.
 At the very least I hope they serve as a starting point for your quest to find a clip on microphone that’s right for recording your research interviews.
 If you have any questions, suggestion et al, please let me know in the comment section below.
 And good luck while collecting your research data and please keep us in mind for all of your academic transcription services needs!